 Last updated December 9, 2013

 In our publication 2013 State Scorecard: Why Gun Laws Matter, the Law Center ranked each state based on a review of state laws in 30 different firearms-related policy areas.
-Wisconsin ranked 17th out of 50 – having enacted few gun violence prevention laws.
+Wisconsin ranked 17th out of 50 – having enacted some gun violence prevention laws.

 Among other things, Wisconsin:

 - Imposes a 48-hour waiting period on handgun sales from licensed dealers;